By Dennis Hartley

 You’ll note that I said Libby “took the fall”.
 I don’t want to name names, or put on a tin foil hat and suggest that there was a powerful cabal behind the smear, but in 2007, the Wilsons did file a civil suit against Messrs.
 Dick Cheney, Karl Rove and Richard Armitage (it didn’t take).
 Ah-(*sigh*) those were the days.

 Indeed, many “Kodak moments” from the BushCo era came flashing back as I watched Fair Game, Doug Liman’s slightly uneven dramatization of the “Plame affair”.
-Jez and John-Henry Butterworth based their screenplay on two separately written memoirs by the couple-The Politics of Truth by Joe Wilson, and Fair Game by Valerie Plame.
-S
+Jez and John-Henry Butterworth based their screenplay on two memoirs, The Politics of Truth by Joe Wilson, and Fair Game by Valerie Plame.

-In light of this past Tuesday’s depressing results, the timing of this film’s release could be seen as an unintentional bit of serendipity in some respects.
-We know from experience how ugly it’s going to get, and also learned that a bully is a bully until you start pushing back.
-So why not take a bit of inspiration away from this little political David and Goliath tale from our not-so-distant past?
+In light of this past Tuesday’s depressing results, the timing of this film’s release could be seen as serendipity.
+We know from experience how ugly it’s going to get, and also learned that a bully is a bully until you push back.
+So why not take a bit of inspiration away from this political David and Goliath tale from our not-so-distant past?
 We’d best get in shape now.
 So…drop and give me 20!